celery/celery/docs/cookbook/daemonizing.rst

 =================

-See the `contrib/debian/init.d/`_ directory in the celery distribution, this directory contains init scripts for celeryd and celery.
+See the `contrib/debian/init.d/`_ directory in the celery distribution, this directory contains init scripts for celeryd and celerybeat.

 These scripts are configured in ``/etc/default/celeryd``.